confluentinc/streaming-ops/README.md

 7. Create and deploy the sealed secrets 4 steps:

-  * Create your secret file, like the example `secrets\example.secret` containing your endpoints and secret values.
+  * Create your secret file, like the example `secrets/example.secret` containing your endpoints and secret values.
 We are going to store the entire properties file we pass to Kafka clients as a secret.
-This makes configuring applications in Kubernetes easier.
-You can obtain this properties file, along with the cloud secrets, from the Confluent Cloud web console under "Tools & client config".
+This allows us to mount the entire properties file as a volume on Pods, making configuring applications in Kubernetes easier.
+You can obtain this properties file, along with your secret values, from the Confluent Cloud web console under "Tools & client config", or from the `ccloud` cli.
+In the future these steps will be automated within this repository to support creating environments.

   * Use `kubectl` to create a generic secret file from your properties file and put it into a staging area (`secrets/local-toseal`). _The namespace, secret name, and generic secret file name are related in this command, do not change them without understanding the seal script, executed next_.

-		`kubectl create secret generic kafka-secrets --namespace=default --from-file=kafka.properties=secrets/example.secret --dry-run=client -o yaml > secrets/local-toseal/dev/default-kafka-secrets.yaml`
+		kubectl create secret generic kafka-secrets --namespace=default --from-file=kafka.properties=secrets/example.secret --dry-run=client -o yaml > secrets/local-toseal/dev/default-kafka-secrets.yaml

   * Seal the secrets, for the `dev` environment, with the following helper command which uses the `scripts/seal-secrets.sh` script.
 This command will place the sealed secret in `secrets/sealed/dev`, and this is the file which is safe to commit to the repository.